isomerpages/moe-greenridgesec/_student-life/Curriculum/Infocomm Technology.md

 We nurture our Greenridgeans to
 - deepen their digital literacy skills and
--	be responsible users of information technology through active and integrated use of technology in our students’ learning experience.
+-	be responsible users of information technology through active and integrated use of technology in our students’ learning experience.<br>

 ### HOW WE ENGAGE OUR STUDENTS

 In our journey to get our students to Imagine, Discover, Express, Accomplish and Serve, technology
 - deepens our teachers' design of student-centric learning experiences
-- enhances our teachers’ assessment of students' understanding and provision of formative feedback for students to - actively engages our students through a variety of platforms and ICT tools.
+- enhances our teachers’ assessment of students' understanding and provision of formative feedback for students
+- actively engages our students through a variety of platforms and ICT tools.

 Students collaborating and sharing ideas.
 ![](/images/ICT2023/ict-02.jpg)

-Teacher guiding student in online assignment.
+Students creatin a video to demonstrate their learning.
 ![](/images/ICT2023/ict-03.jpg)

 Our students are engaged to